 This charge is often alleged with other charges, so the focus of the prosecution is more often than not the other charges, such as DUI, domestic violence, a sex offense or a drug offense.In a Nutshell: Resisting, obstructing or delaying arrest or an EMT is a common offense under Penal Code § 148(a)(1) when the officer affected is not injured.
 It often arises in the context of a DUI or domestic violence matter.
 The most effective defense is to show the officer or EMT was acting outside the scope of his proper duties, so defendant’s conduct was reasonable.

 “Resist, delay or obstruct” is fairly self-explanatory, but some examples are helpful.
 Obviously, fighting with a police officer to prevent being handcuffed or placed in a jail cell suffices (it may also be a violation of Penal Code § 243).
-Leading a police car, with its sirens sound and lights flashing, on a “wild goose chase” also suffices (it may also be a violation of Vehicle Code § 2800.2 (a misdemeanor) or § 2800.1 (a felony)).
+Leading a police car, with its sirens blaring and lights flashing, on a “wild goose chase” also suffices (it may also be a violation of Vehicle Code § 2800.2 (a misdemeanor) or § 2800.1 (a felony)).

 Less obvious examples that can result in charges include giving false identification to police (People v.
 Christopher (2006) 137 Cal.App4th 418), ignoring an officer’s order to stop interfering with an ongoing investigation (In re Mohammed C. (2003) 95 Cal.
 App.
 4th (325), or refusing to identify yourself during booking (People v.
 Quiroga (1993) 16 Cal.
 App.
 4th 961).